Please enable JavaScript.

 GCSE: General Certificate of Secondary Education

-in N.I,ENG&W, in Scotland they have the Scottish Qualifications Certificate instead.
+, while in Scotland they follow the Scottish Qualifications Certificate.

-They're National examinations taken at the age of 16 (end of KS4).
+They're National examinations taken at age 16 (end of KS4).

-They're qualifications at particular subjects, with a minimum of 3 (ENG,MATHS,SCIENCE) in order to be awarded with a diploma issued by
+These qualifications assess proficiency in specific subjects, with a minimum of 3 core subjects (ENG,MATHS,SCIENCE) required to earn a diploma issued by

 https://www.youtube.com/watch?v=S3BXclh-1y0&t=29s